Hans2711/rt-share/README.md

 RT Share is a peer-to-peer file and text sharing application.
 It consists of a Go WebSocket server used for signalling and a React Router based front‑end that establishes direct WebRTC connections between browsers.

+The repository now also contains a React Native client located in `rt-share-native`.

 ## Features

 - **Real‑time user presence** – users join and leave the lobby via WebSocket and can see who is online.